Vandita576/Netflix-TV-Shows-Content-Explorer/README.md

 The UI is optimized for full-width viewing.
 Best viewed in desktop browsers at 100% to 90% zoom.
 Language codes like en, ko, hi are mapped to user-friendly names for display.
 Missing data (e.g., None for director) is due to gaps in the source dataset.
+Any missing or inaccurate information in the recommendations or listings may be due to limitations or gaps in the original dataset
 The total project size is approximately 7.6 GB, which exceeds GitHub’s file size limits.
 Therefore, e.g., cosine_sim.pkl is NOT included in this repository.

 📄 License